 The demand for affordable housing exceeds local capacity.
 The Housing Authority maintains a Wait List for both Public Housing and Housing Choice Vouchers.
 At the present time, there are 2,477 individuals and families on the Public Housing Wait List and 582 individuals and families on the Housing Choice Voucher Wait List.
-The Housing Authority is in the process of a purge and update of its Housing Choice Voucher Wait List.
-When this is complete, it will reopen to new applicants.
+The Housing Choice Voucher Wait List is currently closed because the Housing Authority is in the process of a list update.
+When the update is complete, the list will reopen to new applicants.